tshepang/blog/content/Pandorum (2009).md

 Very nice production and creature design, although both these elements have been copied (inspired) from elsewhere.
-The whole thing is rather disturbing though ([Ben Foster] is an intense actor; the sound effects were extremely loud; the sounds made by the creatures didn\'t help either).
-It\'s edge-of-your-seat stuff, with horrid enemies all over.
+The whole thing is rather disturbing though ([Ben Foster] is an intense actor; the sound effects were extremely loud; the sounds made by the creatures didn't help either).
+It's edge-of-your-seat stuff, with horrid enemies all over.

   [Ben Foster]: http://en.wikipedia.org/wiki/Ben_Foster